 Value functions play a crucial role in shaping the agent’s behavior too but, unlike reward signals which assess actions in the immediate sense, they specify whether an event is good in the long run, taking into account the following states.

 Finally, models mimic the environment the agent is in and thus allow to make inferences about its future behavior.
-The methods in RL that use models for planning are called model-based, the ones that rely completely on trial-and-error are known as model-free.
+The methods in Reinforcement Learning that use models for planning are called model-based, the ones that rely completely on trial-and-error are known as model-free.

 OK, how does RL actually work?